 Volkswagen publicly introduced the production version of its new Karmann Ghia on this day in 1955 at the Kasino Hotel in Westphalia, Germany.
-The KG hit the market as a 2+2 sports car coupe, or after 1957, available as a convertible.
+The KG hit the market as a 2+2 sports car coupe, with a convertible version appearing in 1957.
 It combined the mechanicals and chassis of the Volkswagen Type 1 Beetle with styling by Italy’s Carrozzeria Ghia and hand-built bodywork by German coachbuilding house Karmann.

 The Type 14 prototype, the KG’s internal label, originally debuted at the 1953 Paris Auto Show as a styling experiment.
 It garnered enough attention that executives moved it toward production.
-When the final design, as a 2+2, debuted at the Kasino Hotel, it received a grand welcoming.
+When the final designdebuted at the Kasino Hotel, it received a grand welcoming.
 (Just look at these photos!)
 Full scale production began the next month and within one year more than 10,000 Karmann Ghias left dealer lots.

 While the Volkswagen Beetle had a machine-welded body with bolt-on fenders, the Karmann Ghia’s body panels were butt-welded, hand-shaped, and smoothed with English pewter.
 This labor-intensive process was more common at high-end automakers.
 This building method resulted in the Karmann Ghia’s high price of $2,395 in 1955, compared to the Beetle which went for just $1,495 the same year.